 Wiang Kum Kam

 The current location of Chiang Mai was not the first location for the city.
-Amidst tranquil natural surroundings Wiang Kum Kam, is the old forgotten part of Lanna Kingdom’s heritage.
+Amidst tranquil natural surroundings, Wiang Kum Kam is the old, forgotten part of the Lanna Kingdom’s heritage.

 Today, visitors can explore the ruins of its ancient temples, city walls, and moats.
 The most prominent site is Wat Chang Kam, a temple with a unique chedi adorned with elephant statues.
 Other notable ruins include Wat Ku Kham, Wat Ku Khao, and Wat Chang Taen.